conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 ### Application
 An application represents a streaming app or data pipeline that is responsible for producing, consuming or processing data from Kafka.
+In Self-service, it is used as a means to organize and regroup multiple deployment of the same application (dev, prod) or different microservices that belong to the same team under the same umbrella.

 **API Keys:** <AdminToken />
 **Managed with:** <CLI /> <API />